 A simple method of control is baking soda solution.
 Growers can spray the infected plants with a baking soda solution.
-The baking soda solution is formed by mixing baking soda with two and half tablespoons of vegetable oil, a teaspoon of liquid soap and one gallon of water or in some cases, neem oil as an alternative.
-Care must be taken not to use neem oil when pollinating insects like bees or other beneficial insects are present.
-Since baking soda can burn some plant leaves, you should only spray a few and then wait for an accompanying reaction.
-If no reaction is noticed, you can then proceed to apply every two weeks.
+Since baking soda can burn some plant leaves, growers should only spray a few and then wait for an accompanying reaction.
+If no reaction is noticed, growers can then proceed to apply every two weeks.

 Treatment Using Copper-Based Fungicides

 Applying copper-based fungicides and sulfur sprays can go a long way in thwarting the spread of leaf spot disease.
 They do not necessarily kill leaf spot but prevents its spread by stopping the spores from germinating in terms of fungi, and they prevent the replication of organisms for the bacterial cases.

 The benefits of copper oxychloride Demildex include: